-- A. Any animal relinquished by the purported owner/custodian shall be held for two (2) four (4) full business days, not including the day of impoundment.
-The animal shall be available for owner/custodian redemption on the first day, and day and shall be available for owner/custodian redemption or adoption on the second day.
-After the second fourth day, the animal may be adopted by a new owner/custodian, or held longer, or euthanized, or released to an animal adoption organization. - B. Notwithstanding Subsections 1.17.A above, kittens and puppies relinquished by the purported owner/eustodian, or custodian or brought in by any other person with authority to relinquish them, may be available immediately for adoption.
+- A. Any animal relinquished by the purported owner/custodian shall be held for four (4) full business days, not including the day of impoundment.
+The animal shall be available for owner/custodian redemption on the first day and shall be available for owner/custodian redemption or adoption on the second day.
+After the fourth day, the animal may be adopted by a new owner/custodian, or held longer, or euthanized, or released to an animal adoption organization. - B. Notwithstanding Subsections above, kittens and puppies relinquished by the purported owner/ custodian or brought in by any other person with authority to relinquish them, may be available immediately for adoption.